NMT Residential Life Community Standards

 If the student and the Residential Life Office are unable to resolve the appeal or grievance to the satisfaction of the student, the student may discuss the appeal or grievance with the Director of Auxiliary Services within five (5) working days of meeting with the Residential Life Office.
 The employee, Residential Life, and Auxiliary Services should make every effort to reach an appropriate resolution.

-Within five (5) working days of the meeting with the Director of Auxiliary Services, the student may submit the unresolved grievance in writing to the Vice President of Student and University Relations.
+Within five (5) working days of the meeting with the Director of Auxiliary Services, the student may submit the unresolved grievance in writing to the Vice President of Student Life.
 The written appeal or grievance must include a description of the event(s) giving rise to the grievance and a statement of the resolution requested.

-The Vice President of Student and University Relations will investigate the details of the grievance and will submit a written response to the student within ten (10) working days of receiving the written grievance.
+The Vice President of Student Life will investigate the details of the grievance and will submit a written response to the student within ten (10) working days of receiving the written grievance.

 Please follow the proper chain of command: